pirafrank/fpiracom/pages/resources/for-developers.md

 show_title: true
 ---

-Here you can find a collection of tools, notes, snippets, links and more I've found to be useful or developed by me upon my needs.
+A collection of tools, notes, snippets, links and more I've found to be useful or developed by me upon my needs.
 Feel free to have a look around and take what you want/need.

 #### Bash